curi/websites/_posts/2019-10-29-debate-policy.md

 Why not just use my judgment and that’s it?
 That’s what other public intellectuals do.
 But that allows for *bias* and other *errors*.
 I may judge incorrectly.
 My debating and paths forward policies are *safety mechanisms* in case of incorrect judgment.
 They allow errors to be corrected so that I don’t stay wrong.
 For more info about the problem of bias, see [Using Intellectual Processes to Combat Bias](https://rationalessays.com/using-intellectual-processes-to-combat-bias) and the articles it links to.

+If I don’t respond to something, I’m not taking it seriously, I express disinterest, I’m skeptical of the value of the topic, I’m skeptical of the quality of your knowledge, I’m not listening, or I’m otherwise wrong about anything, you can request a debate according to this policy.
+The debate policy overrules my initial judgment.

 ## Policy

 - Pick a name and stick to it for the whole debate.